ROCm/HIP/docs/reference/programming_model.rst

 Shared
   Read-write storage visible to all the threads in a given block.

-Distributed shared
+Cluster shared
-  Read-write storage visible to all the threads in a given block cluster.
+  Read-write storage visible to all the threads in a given cluster.

 Global
   Read-write storage visible to all threads in a given grid.
-There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware storing global.
+There are specialized versions of global memory with different usage semantics which are typically backed by the same hardware.

 Constant
   Read-only storage visible to all threads in a given grid.
 It is a limited